richarddushime/The-Dart-Playground/CONTRIBUTING.md

 # How to contribute
-- Sign up via the hacktoberfest account as a contributor
+- Sign up via the hacktoberfest account as a contributor at https://hacktoberfest.com/

 # Instructions
 - Fork this repository